jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

+I'm considering putting my remaining problems in the RFC and asking for suggestions.

 ## Not seeing build errors

 A few errors on arm allmodconfig in drivers.
 I think all of these are from implicit `struct debugfs_node` declarations in structs, which are distinct from `struct dentry` because of the `#define`.
 We might need to do `#define debugfs_node dentry` more :(